kytulendu/rra-krr/rrowl.md

 **Equipment:**

-- A traditional Rra-krr short sword/knife. this kind of blade is varies in making of the blade.
+- A traditional Rra-krr short sword/knife. (this kind of blade is varies in making of the blade.
 It’s a status of Rra-krr’s adult hood, often use in ceremony and also function as a weapon or hunting tool).
 His blade is made with nearly indestructible material and both of the sharp side of the blade have build-in molecular disintegrator field generator that can be activated with a button on the hilt.
 When the field is activated, sharp side of the blade will give a slight blue glow, allowing it to cut through almost anything like a hot knife cut through butter by destroy the bond between molecules.
 The power source in the hilt can supply disintegrator field generator continuously for months before it need to recharge.
 - A utility belt with tools, small pouches, small flasks of Nepeta-Leaves extract (aka.
 Rra-krr's mint tea) attached to a belt.
 - A Rra-krr plasma pistol.
-- Forest Lord's Spear (Broken), the mythical hunting spear of Lord of the Forest, recovered from The Hidden Temple of Shrres.
+- Forest Lord's Spear, the mythical hunting spear of Lord of the Forest, recovered from The Hidden Temple of Shrres.
+Half of it's handle is missing, likely it house a power source, which rendered most of the spear abilities doesn't work as expected or much less powerful, atleast it can reduce it's size and weight to be usable in Rra-krr form tho.
 - He was usually wear minimal or no clothing, except on special occasion.
 His casual/hunting clothing consist of either a black or dark brown pants or usually, no pants, with two belts made from leather, one is utility belt that worn around his shoulder and another worn around his waist, waist belt is attached to his sword holder and scabbard at left side, his plasma pistol holsters attracted at right side, sometimes he is wearing Ceramite vest for extra protection against high powered projectile or energy weapons, just in-case.
 - He have his own space ship and a small crew of his own (although he isn’t the captain), the ship named Bloody-Claw, she was a very old Prowling Hunter class warship (comparable to human’s battle cruiser star ship class, but with a cloaking device), repaired, redecorate interior, retrofitted with many current technology and modified energy source from inferior fusion reactor to three redundant Zero-Point-Module, commissioned and gifted to him by the Patriarch and Zaar-Skarrowl.
 Although, it still have many outdated but upgraded systems.
 The ship have no heavy weapons system due to their weapon regulation law on private military space craft. (by “heavy weapon system” in Rra-krr's term is any single weapon system that powerful enough to destroy a continent on a planet in one shot).
 Due to upgraded and modified systems and the ship equipped with an Advanced Interface Chair (a brain to computer interface device, standard among Rra-krr space craft, use by telepath to pilot the ship in hyperspace), the Bloody-Claw can be pilot by 1 pilot by using the chair.
 Although the ship require at lest 2 pilot, with one telepath using the chair to aid navigation systems when travel in hyperspace for optimal operation.